 Council tax rates for dwellings in each band are set by individual local authorities and the amount people have to pay for their homes will be determined by the band it is placed in and the rate the local authority applies to that band.
 The general procedure for calculating council tax rates is to divide the budget requirement (after income from national non domestic rates and the revenue support grant have been deducted) by the tax base for properties in band D and because each band has a fixed ratio to each of the others, the resulting figure determines the rates for the remaining bands for domestic properties within that local authority.
 Dwellings of similar value in the same band may pay different amounts if they are in different authorities.
 Council tax bills are sent out by billing authorities which are the local authorities responsible for setting and collecting the tax and for administering discounts and exemptions.
 They collect the tax on behalf of themselves as well as other local authorities in the same area.
 Council tax bills may include precepts levied by Precepting authorities and these would be shown as separate items on the bills householders receive.

 The amount payable can be influenced by any Council Tax Benefits people might be eligible for and which could reduce or remove their liability to pay.
 Benefits can be as much as 100% of the total charge.
 In 2010 - 2011, 4.8 billion pounds was paid in council tax benefits in England, Scotland and Wales.
 These Benefits are not paid directly to people in the form of money.
 They have the effect of reducing the amount of money people will have to pay if they receive them.
 People will get new bills showing the reduced amounts they will have to pay.
 However it is means tested and only those with very low incomes will be entitled to the full amount of benefit.
 A great many less well off people are not eligible for it – their incomes may be above the level of entitlement, and yet can be below the official poverty line, and people in these circumstances can even be paying the full amount of council tax.
 Large numbers of low-income households pay a greater amount of money in council tax than they pay in income tax, and it is an expenditure which can contribute to their financial difficulties.
 In 2010 – 2011 there were 5.88 million People in receipt of council tax benefit in England Scotland and Wales.
 This is higher than any other means tested benefit.
 The only benefits to have more recipients are the state pension and universal benefits.
 The next highest benefit in terms of claimants is housing benefit with 4.95 million recipients.
 The amount of money spent on council tax benefit makes up 2.5% of total government expenditure on benefits.
 3.6 million Claimants (62% of the total) are under 65 with an average claim of £825 per year and an annual total of £2.960 billion pounds.
 2.2 million Claimants (38% of the total) are over 65 with an average claim of £835 per year and an annual total of £1.857 billion pounds.
 The Council tax benefit system is very complicated and there is a low take up rate with only about two-thirds of those entitled to the benefit actually claiming it.
 Council tax benefit has a much lower take up rate than other income related benefits.
 Estimates for 2009 - 2010 indicate that take up was 64% to 71% by expenditure and 62% to 69% by caseload.
 This means that somewhere between 31% and 38% of people entitled to claim council tax benefit are not in receipt of it, and that between 29% and 36% of benefit goes unclaimed.
 The estimates for 2009 – 2010 suggest that between 2.34 million and 3.20 million people are entitled to Council Tax Benefit but are not claiming it, and that the total amount of unclaimed CTB is between 1.7 million and 2.42 million pounds.
 In 2009 – 2010 there were 5.19 million recipients suggesting that the actual number of people entitled to claim it is between 7.53 and 8.39 million people, or 15% to 17% of the entire UK adult population.
 This in itself is another confirmation of the extreme regressiveness of the council tax system that it can create so much benefit dependency.
 Council tax benefits clearly do not fully address the problem of reducing the burden of the tax on less well off people.
 They also, create the additional problem of council tax benefit fraud which accounts for millions of pounds every year.
 Council tax benefits and savings is also controversial because the amount of capital and savings a person has can affect their entitlement to council tax benefits.
 People with savings above a certain amount may find that they are unable to get council tax benefits.
-In 2012 the cut off is £16,000 – those with savings above this level will not usually get council tax benefit unless they get an income related benefit such as Pension Credit Guarantee Credit.
+In 2012 the cut off is £16,000 – those with savings above this level will not usually get council tax benefit unless they get an income related benefit such as pension credit guarantee.
 Savings levels below certain amounts are ignored when calculating entitlement to council tax benefits.
 These lower savings levels are £6,000 for people below the age of sixty, and £10,000 for those over sixty.
 For savings between the lower and upper savings levels, notional tariff income is assumed.
 For people below the age of sixty, each £250 of savings between £6,000 and £16,000 is assumed to represent £1 per week income.
 For those above the age of sixty every £500 of savings between £10,000 and £16,000 is regarded as yielding £1 of tariff income per week.
-The £16,000 cut off level is considered to be particularly harsh on pensioners since nearly a third of pensioner households have savings greater than this amount and they will not be entitled to council tax benefit unless they qualify for Pension Credit Guarantee Credit.
+The £16,000 cut off level is considered to be particularly harsh on pensioners since nearly a third of pensioner households have savings greater than this amount and they will not be entitled to council tax benefit unless they qualify for Pension Credit Guarantee.
 Capital, held by pensioners represents a lifetimes savings and it is not surprising that a substantial percentage of them exceed the £16,000 level.
 The savings rule has resulted in council tax being referred to as a 'tax on savings'.
 The fact that the capital rules do not include the value of the claimant’s own home favours owner occupiers in comparison with people who rent their homes.
 Owner occupiers may be asset rich - their homes often represent an asset worth hundreds of thousands of pounds, but if their savings are below the cut off point they may get council tax benefit.
 People who rent the homes they live in may be asset poor in comparison but if their savings exceed the cut off they may not get benefit.
 Although this is characteristic of the benefit system as a whole, it should be remembered that the need for council tax benefit is the only state inflicted form of benefit dependency.
-There are various council tax discounts and exemptions.
-For example discounts of between ten and fifty percent can be given for second homes and holiday homes, although the government is considering proposals to introduce measures allowing local authorities to remove the discount and charge full council tax for these properties.
-(See also second homes discounts.)

 Copyright (20007) council-tax.com